flrent/MobiTiger/README.md

-Tiger
+MobiTiger
 =====

-Tiger.js is a simple command line tool to help you bootstrap, build and package mobile apps.
+MobiTiger is a simple command line tool to help you bootstrap, build and package mobile apps.

 You can init a jQuery Mobile, Sencha Touch, PhoneGap or soon Titanium Mobile app.